 Acne Treatment

-- significant or accelerated oil generation inside a pore.
+- Excess oil production inside a pore.

-- Bacterial development within the pore.
+- Bacterial growth within the pore.

 Acne Impact on Hormones